arbgar/metis/Business Fundamentals/Project/Final Deliverable/bf_report.md

 The Delivering to Washington DC Food Deserts presentation summarizes the findings in graphical format including the following key elements:

-- **Introduction ** to the challenges of Food Deserts; with additional presentation time this chart could be expanded signficantly
+- **Introduction** to the challenges of Food Deserts; with additional presentation time this chart could be expanded significantly
 - Overview of  **4P Foods**, an innovative startup bringing a new agricultural model of support to local farmers and positive impact to the local community
 - **Serving the Community** which highlights the most underserved residential addresses in Ward 7 and 8 along with the Elementary Schools who could serve as fresh, good quality food delivery hubs
 - **4P Foods Business Return** which shows that even for a modest  customer base on limited income, this can bring Revenue to 4P Foods